ckelloggBU/EV-vs-ICE/README.md

-# EV-vs-ICE
+# EV vs ICE (basic presentation)

-This presentation looks at whether electric vehicles are better for the environment that traditional internal combustion engine vehicles.
+This presentation evaluates the claim that electric vehicles (EV) are better for the environment than traditional internal combustion engine (ICE) vehicles.

+Skills showcased include basic data sourcing and PowerPoint slide creation.